Introduction to Online Convex Optimization: Reductions to Non-smooth and Non-strongly Convex Functions

 Thus,

 This gives the theorem statement by induction. \end{proof}

-\section{Reductions to non-smooth and non-strongly convex functions}
+\section{Reductions to Non-smooth and Non-strongly Convex Functions}

 The previous section dealt with $\gamma$-well-conditioned functions, which may seem like a significant restriction over vanilla convexity.
-Indeed, many interesting convex functions are not strongly convex nor smooth, and the convergence rate of gradient descent greatly differs for these functions.
+Indeed, many interesting convex functions are not strongly convex nor smooth, and as we have seen, the convergence rate of gradient descent greatly differs for these functions.
+We have completed the picture for unconstrained optimization, and in this section we complete it for a bounded set.

 The literature on first order methods is abundant with specialized analyses that explore the convergence rate of gradient descent for more general functions.
 In this manuscript we take a different approach: instead of analyzing variants of GD from scratch, we use reductions to derive near-optimal convergence rates for smooth functions that are not strongly convex, or strongly convex functions that are not smooth, or general convex functions without any further restrictions.